chhajedji/scripts/README.md

     - Search for manual pages.
     - Search for words in dictionary.
     - Go to git repos in your system.
-    > Opening git repositories in terminal uses `locate` for searching.
-So you need to use `sudo updatedb` for it to work properly every time.
     - For more details see inside [dmenu_input.sh](dmenu_input.sh).

 - Dependency